-FIA X509 EXT.2 X.509 Certificate Authentication

-The TSF shall use X.509v3 certificates as defined by RFC 5280 to support authentication IPsec, and [selection: TLS, HTTPS, DTLS, no other protocols], and [selection: code signing for system software updates, code signing for mobile applications, code signing for integrity verification, [assignment: other uses], no additional uses].

-When the TSF cannot establish a connection to determine the validity of a certificate, the TSF shall [selection: allow the administrator to choose whether to accept the certificate in these cases, allow the user to choose whether to accept the certificate in the these cases, accept the certificate, not accept the certificate].
+- FIA\X509\EXT.2.1 The TSF shall use X.509v3 certificates as defined by RFC 5280 to support authentication for mutually authenticated TLS as defined in the Package for Transport Layer Security, HTTPS, IPsec in accordance with the PP-Module for VPN Client, [selection: mutually authenticated DTLS as defined in the Package for Transport Layer Security, no other protocols], and [selection: code signing for system software updates, code signing for mobile applications, code signing for integrity verification, [assignment: other uses], no additional uses]. - FIA\X509\EXT.2.2 When the TSF cannot establish a connection to determine the revocation status of a certificate, the TSF shall [selection: allow the administrator to choose whether to accept the certificate in these cases, allow the user to choose whether to accept the certificate in these cases, accept the certificate, not accept the certificate].

-This SFR is identical to what is defined in the MDF PP except that support for IPsec is mandated.
-Since the original SFR did not explicitly require at least one of TLS, HTTPS, or DTLS to be selected, "no other protocols" has also been added as a selection in the event that IPsec is the only protocol for which the TOE uses X.509v3 certificates for authentication.
+Application Note:This SFR is identical to what is defined in the MDF PP except that support for IPsec is mandated.
+The selection of "no other protocols" is added to address the case where the TOE only claims support for the protocols that are mandated by the SFR.